Back to Inductee Search

 "What’s most important is that you always experiment with ideas.
 That’s the key to all inventions.
 You also have to be persistent.
 You experiment, and you observe, and hopefully you will discover something new and useful."

-Born in Hong Kong, Tang received his higher education in Canada and the United States and joined Eastman Kodak Co. in 1975.
-After hiring Van Slyke, they applied the organic heterojunction, a bilayer structure of an electron donor and an electron acceptor invented by Tang, to various applications including OLEDs.
-OLEDs can be used wherever LCDs are used.
-They are thinner, lighter, provide superior brightness and color, and offer ultra-fast response time for functions such as refreshing and on-off switching.
-Unlike LCDs that rely on a backlight that passes through color filters to produce light, OLED screens utilize luminescent organic materials to make their own light.
+OLEDs, which consist of thin films sandwiched between two electrodes, can be used wherever liquid crystal displays (LCDs) are used.
+They are thinner, lighter and more efficient, provide superior brightness and color, and offer ultra-fast response time for functions such as refreshing and on-off switching.
+Unlike LCDs that rely on a backlight that passes through color filters to produce light, OLED screens use luminescent organic materials to make their own light.
+Because they are flexible, OLEDs also have made it possible to create curved screens.

 • Open Video